Murder of Andrew Kissel

 Andrew Michael Kissel (August 23, 1959 – April 3, 2006) was an American real estate developer who was found murdered at his rented Greenwich, Connecticut estate.
 Kissel had been accused of defrauding a New York co-op board of millions of dollars.

 His body was found by workers from a moving company.
 He had been stabbed to death in the basement of the home.
 The motive for his murder was a mystery, as there were many people who had problems with him, including those from the U.S. Justice Department, several multi-billion dollar corporations/conglomerates, and his own wife.
 Kissel's chauffeur and his cousin were later found guilty in association with the murder.

 Kissel was a resident of Woodcliff Lake, New Jersey and later of Saddle River, New Jersey.

-Coincidentally his brother, Robert Kissel, was murdered on November 2, 2003 in Hong Kong by his wife, Nancy Kissel.
+Coincidentally his brother, Robert Kissel, was murdered on November 2, 2003 in Hong Kong by his (Robert's) wife, Nancy Kissel.

 Fraud charges

 From 1995 to 2002, Kissel had been the treasurer of the co-op board at 200 East 74th Street in Manhattan.
 He had a great deal of autonomy and sole signing authority over the Board's bank account.
 He arranged a refinancing plan, to create a reserve fund and pay for renovations to the building, but also siphoned money into his own account, forged statements, and eventually embezzled $3.9 million.
 When the Board confronted him, he confessed and agreed to pay $4.7 million if they agreed to not go public.
 He entered into a civil settlement in October 2003, and was confident that the matter had been resolved and the board would not go public; however, a grand jury in Manhattan charged Mr. Kissel with grand larceny and other crimes in connection with the $4.7 million that he admitted owing the co-op because of money he took during the seven years he was treasurer.